openstack/ovn-octavia-provider/doc/source/contributor/loadbalancer.rst

 ----------------

 The OVN native LoadBalancer currently supports L4 protocols, with support for L7 protocols aimed for future releases.
-Currently, it also does not have any monitoring facility.
-However, it does not need any extra hardware/VM/Container for deployment, which is a major positive point when compared with Amphorae.
+It does not need any extra hardware/VM/Container for deployment, which is a major positive point when compared with Amphorae.
 Also, it does not need any special network to handle the LoadBalancer's requests as they are taken care by OpenFlow rules